tendermint/tendermint/docs/architecture/adr-042-state-sync.md

 ## Considerations
-Because Tendermint doesn't know anything about the application state, the goal of StateSync of to broker messages between nodes and through the ABCI.
+Because Tendermint doesn't know anything about the application state, StateSync will broker messages between nodes and through the ABCI to an opaque applicaton.
 The implementation will have multiple touch points on both the tendermint code base and ABCI application.

 * A StateSync reactor to facilitate peer communication - Tendermint
 * A Set of ABCI messages to transmit application state to the reactor - Tendermint